 This year, due to Covid-19, the entire course will be conducted ONLINE.
+The online teaching includes lectures, workshops, small group discussions, screening of documentaries and presentations by students and faculty.

 ELIGIBILITY

 Minimum graduate qualification from any recognized university in any of the following subjects: Law, Medicine or Psychiatry, Nursing, Psychology, Social Work or other Social Science, Natural Science disciplines.
 The Course Organizers wish to encourage persons with mental disabilities and families/ caregivers to take part in this course, as they are critical to the reformation process and can be effective advocates for change.
 Hence the minimum qualification for persons with mental disabilities and families/ caregivers will be a graduate qualification in any discipline from a recognized university.